 - Dedicated to a sustainable, collaborative project

-B. Have a positive impact on a community by:
+The service learning program aims to develop individuals who have a positive impact on a community by:

 - Creating community networks

 - Modelling positive values of altruism, selflessness and community responsibility